ahurta92/QuantumResponsePro/README.md

 The code generates input files for the first excited-state calculation, runs the calculation, and saves the results for each molecule in dalton/xc/excited_state/
 Output files have the prefix `excited_mol_basis`, with .out for output files and .json for json files.
 All molecule-basis pair json files are combined into a single `dalton_excited.json` file in the **json_data** directory.

+Once the excited-state calculations are complete and a `dalton_excited.json` file has been generated you can now generate a `frequency.json` file with a list of frequencies for computing response properties.
+The `frequency.json` file is used by the MADNESS `mad_freq` executable and dalton to set the frequencies for the response property calculations.

 2. Create a json file for the database properties.
 The json file should contain the following properties: